sumittiwari87/Springboot-mongo-api/README.md

 $ docker-compose up
 ```
 ### Deployement on AWS using ECR, ECS and ALB
+Remove all the configuration from the `application.properties` file and keep with you to add this as an environment variable in task-definition.

 Now you know how to run your application locally, lets move the app running in a ECS, one EC2 cluster.

 ##### ECR - pushing your SpringBoot-API IMAGE